 (SH Prior Course ID: PSY 431); A study is made of the major theories of personality; the biological and social factors in the development and functioning of personality are considered.
+Prerequisite: 6 semester hours of Psychology.

 PSYC 4332.
 Learning.
 3 Hours.